 And so I am alone again.
 More alone, by the contrast; comrades in war no more.
 I think – can I give in?
 Step out of my life and float?
 Can I lean into that feeling, like my baby?
 Like my artery?

 I know death intimately.
-I have seen the fear of death in the face of the doctor as he chocked me, in the eyes of the nurses who came to my room to hug me after the surgery.
-I have had death inside of me, walking around for days with my baby after he lost his war without being able to tell me.
+I have seen death in the faces of the doctors as they chocked me, in the eyes of the nurses who came to my room to hug me after the surgery.
+I have had death inside of me, as I walked around for days with my baby after he lost his war without being able to tell me.
 I know it so intimately I am not afraid of it.
 I know it so intimately I know I do not need to seek it out.
 It will find me, as it has before.
 And when I can fight no more, I’ll relax into its embrace like I do my lover’s.
 I will surrender my war.
 I will rest.
-When I think of this, I do not know whether to call this feeling sadness or joy.
+When I think of this I do not know whether to call this feeling sadness or joy.

 And so I keep my obituary current.
 I embrace all that I have.